jfanggg/aoc-2019/README.md

 This repository contains my Advent of Code 2019 code.
 I mainly did this to practice problem solving and become more familiar with C++.

-The solutions here are my own.
-Most problems run in less than a few seconds, although days 16, 18, and 25 take up to 3 minutes.
+Solutions here are my own.
+Most problems run in a few seconds, although some take up to 3 minutes.

 ## Advent of Code